AliceO2Group/AliceO2/Framework/Core/README.md

 ### Creating outputs - the DataAllocator API

-In order  to prevent  algorithms to create  data they do  are not  supposed to create, a special `DataAllocator` object is passed to the process callback, so that only messages for declared outputs  can be created.
+In order  to prevent  algorithms  to  create  data they  are  not  supposed to create, a special `DataAllocator` object is passed to the process callback, so that only messages for declared outputs  can be created.
 A `DataAllocator` can create Framework owned resources via the `make<T>` method.
 In case you ask the